 Providing the Best Customer Experience

-Of course, many of the in-store trends that started during the pandemic will fade away, particularly those regarding hygiene protocols, which have mostly disappeared at this writing.
-Yet the digital trends listed above are here for the foreseeable future.
+Of course, many of the in-store trends that started during the pandemic will fade away, particularly those regarding hygiene protocols, which have mostly disappeared already.
+Yet the digital trends listed above are here to stay for the foreseeable future.

 Companies can’t respond to every trend.
 Select those that provide the most value to your customers and execute them flawlessly.
 According to Aberdeen Group, brands that provide consistent service across multiple channels are likely to retain 89% of their customers versus 33% of those who don’t.